 But for the others it might help, they might be drowned out by the folks that wouldn't be helped, or would be galvanized to repudiate my insight.

-Twitter isn’t just a “setting” question for me.
-It’s also an “audience” question.
+Twitter isn't just an “environment” question for me.
+It's also an “audience” question.

 Is this the best audience to share information with?

 Sometimes it's yes.
 A lot of times, it's no. My insight may be helpful for a few folks.
 Specifically.